-Like every construction site, things soon became a well-organized mess.
+Like every construction site, things soon became a well-organised mess.
 At least ours had the distinction of looking like an ancient ruin.
 Tourists were always dropping by to ask us what we were digging.
-“We’re excavating a 1st century village” we joked once, “come back in a month when we’re done”.
+“We’re excavating a first-century village,” we joked once, “come back in a month when we’re done”.
 And when they did, they were in for quite a surprise.

 One of the most rewarding aspects of Nazareth Village was experiencing the enthusiasm of Nazarenes, building as their town was built 2000 years ago.

 As corner walls link up, rooms start to appear.
-While the walls of ancient houses were built quite thick – usually 60 cm – for stability and insulation, the rooms themselves enclosed relatively small spaces of 9 square meters or less.
-As the walls were built up we began to realize that such houses were more cramped than those we are used to.
-The small room dimensions reflect the limitations of roofing materials – most commonly available timber would only span openings of 3 meters or less.
+While the walls of ancient houses were built quite thick – usually 60 cm – for stability and insulation, the rooms themselves enclosed relatively small spaces of 9 square metres or less.
+As the walls were built up we began to realise that such houses were more cramped than those we are used to.
+The small room dimensions reflect the limitations of roofing materials – most commonly available timber would only span openings of 3 metres or less.

-Mortars for building and plastering In antiquity: Lime mortars were commonly used to plaster water installations and wealthy or public structures.
-But the ancient sites we examined suggests that the majority of towns and villages built in the 1st Century used what was most cheap and available to them– the dirt.
+Lime mortars were commonly used to plaster water installations and wealthy or public structures.
+But the ancient sites we examined suggest that the majority of towns and villages built in the 1st Century used what was most cheap and available to them – the dirt.

 We surveyed Palestinian villages in the area, looking at earth-mortared walls and talking to their builders.
 With their help and trial and error we formulated earth mortar recipes which are strong and durable in the Middle Eastern climate, using materials available in the First Century.

-Although perhaps not as durable as lime mortar, earth mortars are excellent insulators, are reusable, easily maintainable, and its constituents are not only cheap but very often free.
+Although perhaps not as durable as lime mortar, earth mortar is an excellent insulator, reusable, easily maintainable, and its constituents are not only cheap, but very often free.

-Door jambs Munder learns a new job skill – the art of stone dressing.
+In the right hand image below, door jambs Munder learns a new job skill – the art of stone dressing.
 The Nari limestone used in ancient Nazareth is easily worked by hand.
-Ashlared blocks such as these however, were more expensive to quarry and in most towns and villages were used for special purposes such as door jambs, thresholds and lintels.
-Toolmarks from ancient nari blocks show that they were carved using a shahouta or stone axe – a tool familiar to many Palestinian craftsmen.
+Ashlared blocks such as these, however, were more expensive to quarry and in most towns and villages were used for special purposes such as door jambs, thresholds and lintels.
+Tool marks from ancient nari blocks show that they were carved using a shahouta or stone axe – a tool familiar to many Palestinian craftsmen.